 After conducting a number of internal workshops to strategise how to best deliver the stories of those who went to war, we delivered an immersive, exploratory digital experience with storytelling at its heart.

-An innovative and fresh approach was developed to showcase thousands of images from the library’s archive with the added ability to navigate back and forth through an interactive timeline, moving through different dates, categories, and related imagery.
-Managing thousands of images and delivering a performant experience required the JSA development team to create a completely new code workflow to dynamically generate image thumbnails in large numbers and serve them quickly.
+A fresh approach was developed to showcase thousands of images from the library’s archive with the added ability to navigate back and forth through an interactive timeline, moving through different dates, categories, and related imagery.
+To manage this wealth of images, our development team created an innovative code workflow to generate image thumbnails in large numbers and serve them quickly.
 This was delivered via a touch screen experience on-site at SLQ, using a large, nine screen video wall that enabled browsing of the full image library.

-We also helped SLQ craft a number of personal stories from the diaries and letters of real Queenslanders that experienced the war.
-These memoirs were brought to life through a series of audio reads by professional voice talent.
+We also helped SLQ craft a number of personal stories from the diaries and letters of seven Queenslanders that experienced the war.
+These memoirs were brought to life through a series of audio reads we produced with assistance from professional voice talent.
 Thousands of pages from these memoirs were also made available from transcripts and images of pages from the original source material.
 The storytelling experience was delivered via two portrait 84” touch screens which allowed users to explore the seven featured Queenslanders.
 With this in place, users were also able to create a profile and curate their own collection of images to view and share with others.
-Additionally users were invited to browse through a full library of soldier portraits with the capability to search on a family name to find a relative that went to war.
+Additionally users were invited to browse through a library of soldier portraits with the capability to search on a family name to find a relative that went to war.

 To extend the experience, a dedicated website was designed and developed to provide the same timeline and storytelling experience, broadening the reach of the digital experience beyond the installations in Brisbane to those living in regional areas as well.